Editor’s note: This story includes graphic language.

 Friends and classmates of Herrington and Lee’s family had hoped the hearing would provide some answers to questions that have been swirling over the nearly three weeks since Lee, a Black student at University of Mississippi who is well-known in the LGBTQ community, disappeared.

 At the very least, they wanted to know if Herrington, 22, would make bail.
 But Kevin Horan, Herrington’s attorney and a state representative, requested the bond hearing be delayed to August 9.
 Herrington will wait in jail until then.

 The Oxford Police Department arrested Herrington on Friday, July 22, after two weeks of searching for Lee, sending shock waves through the university.
 Little information is publicly available about why the police arrested Herrington.
-Carlos Moore, Herrington’s uncle who has also been retained in the case, has said that Herrington is innocent.
+Carlos Moore, an attorney who used to be married to Herrington’s aunt and has been retained in the case, has said that Herrington is innocent.